bluekiri/anomalydetection/README.md

     ObservableRepository(MyRepository("file:///data/data.txt"))
 )
 interactor.run()
 ```

+Of coarse, using it as a Framework is not supported by the dashboard.
+Otherwise, it
+is planed to do something similar through a plugin engine in the future.

 ## Status

 This project is in the earliest phase of its development.
 Use it under your
 own responsibility.

+Tested with:

+* Spark 2.2.x
+* Kafka 0.10.x
+* PubSub (Emulator and Service)

 ## Roadmap